Frequently Asked Questions

 Students are asked to contact their mentor at least once a month.
 This can be done by phone, email, Skype or in-person meetings, whatever is conducive to you and your mentor's schedule.
 At times you may not have anything pressing to talk about, yet it's highly recommended that you remain in contact with your mentor monthly so they are aware of what's going on with you!

 In addition, students are strongly recommended to participate in professional development programs.
-Many of these programs are coordinated by the Career Services Center but other activities can be done with your mentor.
+Many of these programs are coordinated by the Career Development Office but other activities can be done with your mentor.
 A sample of activities is provided below.
 Note that some of these programs are ongoing while others occur once.

 Will I be paired with someone in my field of interest?